The streams modality exposes two surfaces from the same subpath import:

 Promise<void>

-Resolve and play. lv_* plays live over MoQT (subscribes the .catalog track in-band, then media tracks); pb_* plays VOD over HTTPS from the catalog.
+Resolve and play. lv_* plays live over MoQT.
+It subscribes to the .catalog track in-band, then to media tracks. pb_* plays VOD over HTTPS from the catalog.

 void